Upcoming TrekFixed departure 2025

 goechala pass images

-Important Information for the Goechala Trek
+Important Facts about the Goechala Trek:

 Detailed Goechala Trek Itinerary

-Day2.
-Yuksom to Sacnhen, Sachen at 7,200 ft,
+Day2: Yuksom to Sacnhen, Sachen at 7,200 ft,

-Day3: Sachen to Tshoka 3050 meters
+Day3: Sachen to Tshoka 3050

-Day7.
-Thangsing to Lamuney
+Day7: Thangsing to Lamuney

 Day8: Lamuney to Goechala (4578m) via Samiti Lake.

-Booking and Cost Details
+Booking and Cost Information

 Tips for Beginners

-The Goechala Trek is not only trekking but to explore the unexplored Sikkim and feel the experiences that transform a man and makes a memory mark in the mind.
-The scenic views of the Kanchenjunga, The beauty of the high altitude lakes or one’s capability to rough it out- Goechala does not disappoint.
-So pack your rucksacks, lace your boots well and prepare to undertake one of the most beautiful of the hikes in the Indian Himalayas.
+Goechala is more than trekking but exploring the uncharted Sikkim and experiencing the things that transform a man and imprint a memory etching in the mind.
+The vistas of the Kanchenjunga, The beauty of the high altitude lakes or one's determination in toughing it out- Goechala never fails.
+Fill your backpacks, lace your shoes tight and set out to do one of the most scenic of the treks in the Indian Himalayas.
+Experience lifelong memories by trekking through the mountains in the Goecha Trek or by traversing through the stunning Goechala Trek.

 Upcoming Trek DateUpcoming Trek Date